hashicorp/nomad/website/source/docs/jobconf/index.html.md

 ---
 layout: "docs"
-page_title: "Basic Concepts"
+page_title: "Job Configuration"
-sidebar_current: "docs-concepts"
+sidebar_current: "docs-jobconf"
 description: |-
-  Basic concepts that are important to understand for Nomad usage.
+  Learn about the Job file configuration and features of specific drivers.
 ---

-# Basic Concepts
+# Job Configuration

 This section covers some high level basic concepts that are important to understand for day to day Nomad usage and operation.
 Every page in